krvivi28/test_codes/lecture-8/summative/solution/ProblemStatement.md

 Implement an endpoint at '/api/artPieces/:id' to retrieve a specific art piece by its id.

-Implement an endpoint at '/api/artPieces/:id' to update the details of a specific art piece.

-Implement an endpoint at '/api/artPieces/:id' to delete a specific art piece from the collection.
+Expected Output:

-Expected Output: A server that can handle all the CRUD operations for managing the digital art pieces via respective endpoints.
+A server that can handle all the CRUD operations for managing the digital art pieces via respective endpoints.

 Note: The 'id' of the art pieces should be unique and auto-incremented for every new art piece.
 It should not be provided in the request for creating a new art piece.